HumanCellAtlas/data-store/README.md

 `authorizationUrl` in **dss/dss-api.yml** must also be updated to point to an authorization endpoint which will return a valid JWT.

+## Running Tests

+1. Load sample data from the data-bundle-examples subrepository:

+    `git submodule update --init`

+1. Check that software packages required to test and deploy are available, and install them if necessary:

+    `make --dry-run`

+1. Populate text fixture buckets with test fixture data _**(This command will completely empty the given buckets** before populating them with test fixture data, please ensure the correct bucket names are provided)_:

+    `tests/fixtures/populate.py --s3-bucket $DSS_S3_BUCKET_TEST_FIXTURES --gs-bucket $DSS_GS_BUCKET_TEST_FIXTURES`

+1. Set the environment variable `DSS_TEST_ES_PATH` to the path of the `elasticsearch` binary on your machine.

+1. Run tests with `make test`

 ## Development